Mystical Machu Picchu through clouds

 The most well-known of all the trekking routes to Machu Picchu, the Inca Trail is the original pilgrimage route to this most sacred temple and is by far the most popular route.
 This shorter trek condenses the best of the Inca Trail into just one day of trekking followed by a day spent in Machu Picchu.

-We trek for around 6-7 hours, before arriving at Machu Picchu through the Sun Gate late in the afternoon.
-At this time of day, there are less people around and the weather is generally better than in the early morning.
-We then go to a hotel in Aguas Calientes for the night, returning to Machu Picchu the next morning for a full tour.
+We arrive at Machu Picchu, through the Sun Gate, late in the afternoon.
+At this time of day, there are less people around and the weather is generally better than the early morning.
+We then stay in Aguas Calientes for the night, returning to Machu Picchu the next morning for a full tour.
+Access to this route is restricted by permits to 250 people per day.
+The earlier you can book your trek, the better chance we have of securing your permit.

 Trip highlights